ataraxie/ftcs/README.md

 https://download-origin.cdn.mozilla.net/pub/firefox/nightly/2016/
 => 2016-08-28-00-40-09-mozilla-aurora

 2.)
 Shippy addon installed.
-Upload as file in Firefox: shippy-addon/shippy-addon.xpi
+Upload as file in Firefox: `shippy-addon/shippy-addon.xpi

+To install unsigned add-ons, access `about:config` and change `xpinstall.signatures.required` to `false`

+Once you do that, open the xpi file on Firefox Nightly build (`Cmd+O` or `Ctrl+O`).

 ## Run the example